-The Borough did not receive proposals from developers of affordable housing project to satisfy the Fourth Round prospective need obligation.
+The Borough did not receive proposals from developers of affordable housing projects to satisfy the Fourth Round prospective need obligation.

-The Borough believes that the projects that exist and are proposed in this Fair Share Plan represent the best options for affordable housing in the Borough.
-The mechanisms within this Fourth Round Fair Share Plan satisfy the Borough's affordable housing obligation as adjusted through an updated Vacant Land Analysis.
+The Borough believes that the projects that exist and the overlay zoning proposed in this Fair Share Plan represent the best options for affordable housing in the Borough.
+The mechanisms within this Fourth Round Fair Share Plan satisfy the Borough's affordable housing obligation as adjusted.
 While the Borough recognizes that developers may, in the future, present sites that possess characteristics that could lend themselves to affordable housing development, additional sites are not needed to satisfy the obligation at this time.
+Additionally, the Borough may consider appropriate sites or projects in the future for an inclusionary or 100% affordable housing project.
+The progressive efforts of this community to provide affordable housing within the bounds of sound planning provide a solid basis for the consideration of responsible proposals.